-Mass killings and sexual violence have sparked a refugee crisis for half a million Rohingya children who have been forced to make the gruelling journey to Bangladesh.
-They arrived with harrowing stories of burned homes and what few belongings they could carry.
-They’re sick, hungry and struggling every day in the harsh conditions of a crowded refugee camp.
+Mass killings and sexual violence have sparked a refugee crisis for over a million Rohingya children who have been forced to make the gruelling journey to Bangladesh.
+These children endured chronic conditons before they fled Myanmar, facing a dire existence in Bangladesh.
+They’re sick, hungry and struggling every day in the over crowded refugee camps.

-Refugee children are facing the double emergency of displacement and natural disaster.
+Refugee children are facing the double emergency of displacement and a global pandemic.
 We won’t let them face it alone.

-- Safe water, sanitation and hygiene supplies to stop the spread of disease.
+- Essential health information to help stop the spread of disease,

 - Sachets of therapeutic food - a peanut paste specially formulated with the micronutrients children need to survive malnutrition.